Westpac Review: | Updated for 2026

 Does Westpac offer demo accounts?

-Yes, Westpac offers demo accounts so you can test your trading strategies before risking any real money.
-Newbie traders can open a demo account in order to better understand the areas of Forex trading and test out some of the company’s features before signing up for a live account.
+Yes, Westpac offers virtual portfolio accounts so you can learn their systems before risking any real capital.
+Inexperienced traders can open a virtual portfolio account in order to better understand the aspects of Forex trading and test out some of the company’s features before getting a live account.

 Compare Westpac To All Our Other Brokers